Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 The Concept of Equivalent-Mass.

-It is sometimes useful to specify a particular Radius for a Point-Mass from an axis of rotation, such that the mass of the Point-Mass is different to that of the solid body, but its Mass Moment of Inertia is equal to that of the solid-body about the same axis of rotation.
+It is sometimes useful to define a Radius for a Point-Mass from an axis of rotation, such that the mass of the Point-Mass is different to that of the solid body, but its Mass Moment of Inertia is equal to that of the solid-body about the same axis of rotation.

 We assume we know the Radius at which we want to put the Point-Mass from the axis-of-rotation.